2Thor/ThreeJS-Journey/README.md

 # ThreeJS-Journey

-During handful days I follow the Bruno Simon's course about ThreeJS. https://threejs-journey.xyz
+During handful days I followed the Bruno Simon's course about ThreeJS. https://threejs-journey.xyz

 Using webpack for module bundler